 “Sometimes the present can feel permanent.
 But this is an illusion; change is the only constant.” - Tech City Insider

-The financial technology scene in London has continued to boom and we have the numbers to prove it.
+The financial technology scene in London has continued to boom; and we have the numbers to prove it.
 So far, this year, Give A Grad A Go have worked with 7 of the biggest FinTech firms and launched 55 FinTech graduate jobs – and that number keeps growing!
 (Update: As of May 2019, we've launched nearly 500 graduate FinTech careers).

-More Operations Assistant graduate jobs are beginning to surface within the sector to ensure daily activities of the office run smoothly, as well as providing additional support to other departments within the company.
-Creating innovative B2B campaigns across an array of platforms can offer Marketing Assistant graduates a great opportunity to keep an expanding client list engaged, as well as reaching out to a bigger audience through effective social or email campaigns.
+Creating innovative B2B campaigns across an array of platforms can offer those looking for marketing graduate jobs a great opportunity to keep an expanding client list engaged, as well as reaching out to a bigger audience through effective social or email campaigns.

-Subsequently, a rise in staff also means an increase in demand for graduate jobs within HR to provide a seamless administrative service for the company; from managing invoices to preparing employment letters.
+Subsequently, a rise in staff also means an increase in demand for HR graduate jobs to provide a seamless administrative service for the company; from managing invoices to preparing employment letters.

-With an influx of around 340 applications coming through for each graduate FinTech job at Give A Grad A Go, it’s evident that FinTech is still a very appealing industry to graduates, and with an average starting salary of £23,018 – it’s not hard to see why.
+With an influx of around 340 applications coming through for each graduate FinTech job at Give A Grad A Go, it’s evident that FinTech is one of the most appealing industries to graduates, and with an average starting salary of £23,018 (2019 update: £26,350) – it’s not hard to see why.
 It may have experienced a dip in investment this year, but backing from the UK government proves FinTech will still be one to watch in 2017.